The internet is full of big-budget rebrand success stories, but is a rebrand always the best strategy?

 Chances are no. It may make you look more professional, modern or whatever, but the chances of any significant increase in sales from redesigning your logo are very slim (that’s not saying it never happens).

-This type of project is all the above from Logo design, plus the application of your new logo to things like letterheads, business cards, livery, signage and so on.
+This type of project is all the above from Logo design, plus the application of your new logo to things like letterheads, the design of business cards, livery, signage and so on.

 We’ll take the logo design and then design all the other physical items you need around it.